cse-labs/res-edge-labs/docs/namespaces.md

 # Namespaces

-A namespace provides a mechanism for enabling a business organization to control which apps are able to be deployed by that business organization.
+A namespace provides a mechanism that enables a business organization to control which apps can be deployed by it.

 ## Overview